 Polène No. 9 Bag (£310)

 Polène No. 7 Bag (£320)

-Made in Barcelona by traditional artisans, The Sant's bags are on every WWW UK team member's wish list.
+Made in Barcelona by traditional artisans, The Sant's bags have become a firm favourite amongst our team.
 With their signature scrunchie handles and structured bodies, their play on proportion makes them look all the more premium.

 The Sant Kinchaku Mini Leather Tote (£405)

 The Sant Furoshiki Leather Tote (£340)

 Mashu is an ethical handbag brand that is designed in the UK and handcrafted by expert artisans in Greece.
-Using only sustainably sourced materials that don't harm the environment, it's a mid-range purchase you can feel good about.
+Using only sustainably sourced materials that don't harm the environment, it's a mid-range purchase you can feel really great about.

 Mashu Rivera Bag (£320)